yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 Class `TkIndex` also accepts a single argument of class `Source`.
 I believe you know what to do with it inside `TkIndex` in order to fetch the SQL table data and convert it into HTML.
-The point here is that the dependency must be injected into the application (instance of class `TsApp`) at the moment of its instantiation.
+The point here is that the dependency must be injected into the application (instance of class `TkApp`) at the moment of its instantiation.
 This is a pure and clean dependency injection mechanism, which is absolutely container-free.
 Read more about it in ["Dependency Injection Containers Are Code Polluters"]({% pst 2014/oct/2014-10-03-di-containers-are-evil %}).